SumoLogic/sumologic-aws-lambda/loggroup-lambda-connector/Readme.md

         LambdaARN: "Enter ARN for target lambda function" All loggroups matching the pattern are subscribed to this function
         LogGroupPattern: "Enter regex for matching logGroups"
         UseExistingLogs: "Select true for subscribing existing logs"
+        LogGroupTags: "Enter comma separated keyvalue pairs for filtering logGroups using tags.
+Ex KeyName1=string,KeyName2=string.
+Supported only when UseExistingLogs is set to false."
     6. Click Deploy.